arunbaby0/arunbaby.com/_pages/hireme.md

 3. A demo video/talk of the product
 4. Hiring Manager details(if possible)

 I am open to relocation as long as the company is sponsoring the visa.
+(An H1B sponsership would be highly appreciated.)

 <!-- Please mention [Hire] in the email title.
 [Click here to see the contact details.]({{ site.baseurl }}{% link  _pages/contact.md %}#email-id) -->